betaglot/plantabeta/docs/dev/DesignedForYou.md

 ### Many hands make light work

-## What is the first step to learning or developing PutPlant?
+## What is the first step to learning and contributing to PutPlant?

 Learn the vocabulary